openfaas/docs/docs/deployment/troubleshooting.md

 The [OpenFaaS workshop](https://github.com/openfaas/workshop) has more instructions on running tasks asynchronously.

+* Verbose Output

+The Queue Worker component enables asynchronous processing of function requests.
+The default verbosity level hides the message content, but this can be viewed by setting write_debug to true when deploying.

 ## Timeouts

 Default timeouts are configured at the HTTP level and must be set both on the gateway and the function.